4 Linear regression

 4.3 Regression to the mean

-The phenomenon called regression to the mean is initially surprising.
-Francis Galton first discovered this by comparing the heights of parents and their offspring.
-Galton took a subset of parents who are taller than average and observed that their children were, on average, shorter than their parents.
+However, the Galton went further: he took a subset of parents who are taller than average and observed that their children were, on average, shorter than their parents.
 He also compared the heights of parents who are shorter than average, and found that their children were on average taller than their parents.
-This suggests the conclusion that in long run everyone will converge closer to the average height - hence “regression to mediocrity”, as Galton called it .
+This suggests the conclusion that in long run everyone will converge closer to the average height - hence “regression to mediocrity”, as Galton called it (Senn 2011).

 (a) Child height (response variable) vs parent height (explanatory variable)